radumarias/rencfs/README.md

   ciphers in the implementation so that it can be extended from this.
 Indeed it doesn't have the maturity yet to "fight" other well known implementations but it can be a project from which others can learn or build upon or why not for some to actually use it keeping in mind all the above

+# Contribute

+Feel free to fork it, change and use it in any way that you want.
+If you build something interesting and feel like sharing pull requests are always appreciated.